Updated August 2023

 - Must have experienced a death-related human loss

-- Must live in the Washington DC/Metropolitan area
+- Must live in the metro Washington, DC area

-- New volunteers must be willing to participate in a virtual interview
+- New volunteers must be willing to participate in a virtual and/or in person interview

-- Must be able attend a virtual volunteer training
+- Must be able to attend a virtual volunteer training

 - Must submit to a criminal background check, if required